Energy efficiency of wood chip biomass

 This Masters by Research is a collaborative research project between Lancaster University, with supervision from Dr David Cheneler, Dr Farid Aiouache and Bowland Bioenergy Ltd. Bowland Bioenergy is an SME which manufactures woodchip biomass to sell in the Lancashire area.
 Based in a Grade 2 listed barn and associated farm infrastructure, the old silage store and shippon now form fuel stores, which also house the Fliegl batch chip dryer.

-This project is part funded by the European Regional development Fund and is subject to confirmation of funding.
+This project is part funded by the European Regional development Fund.
 For further information about the Centre for Global Eco-Innovation, please see our website.